May 7, 2018

 A reported 43 percent of American employees describe themselves as disorganized and a disheartening 21 percent suffer from missed deadlines.
 This disorganization causes many managers to work late hours and miss key deadlines because they're underutilizing the resources available to them.
 In fact, only five percent of organizations optimally use resource and capacity planning.9

 Many project managers are flying blind.
 They don't understand the current capacity of their team and therefore can't appropriately assign projects to teams or employees that have more availability.
 Most often, project managers end up sending work to teams or employees that they've worked with in the past, not the teams or employees that have the availability to assume new work.
 This myopic approach to project assignments throws off the workload balance and undermines senior management's visibility.

 An effective conversation about available resources simply can't happen if a project manager doesn't know what everyone is working on, what the progress is on each project and task, and what employees are available for more work.

 Take inventory of what your team can accomplish at full capacity.
 Get a real understanding of what your team is capable of and what you may need to hire out to an outside vendor.
 The next step is tracking new work requests and how much time each will require.

-Many project management tools offer an easy way to track your team's capacity for easier resource planning.
+Many project management software solutions include resource planning tools to track your team's capacity for easier resource planning.
 Again, whatever tool works for your team, whether that's a cloud-based software tool, an Excel document or simply a single employee responsible for understanding the current workload of each team member, implement it and you'll find your conversations with senior management are effective and productive.
 Giving senior management complete visibility into available resources will prevent them from committing resources to other projects without understanding the subsequent workload implications.
 Capacity information will enable you to demonstrate your team's value, take on more work if possible and justify outside help if needed.

 3. Don't Enable Siloed Methodologies